ra1nb0rn/search_vulns/README.md

 ```shell
 search_vulns --full-update
 ```
-Note, however, that you should supply API keys via a config file, e.g. [`src/search_vulns/config.json`](https://github.com/ra1nb0rn/search_vulns/blob/master/src/search_vulns/config.json) or as environment variables.
-The API keys are free and you just need to register with the [NVD](https://nvd.nist.gov/developers/request-an-api-key) or [VulnCheck](https://www.vulncheck.com/), for example.
+Note, however, that you should supply API keys via a config file, e.g. [`src/search_vulns/config.json`](https://github.com/ra1nb0rn/search_vulns/blob/master/src/search_vulns/config.json), or as environment variables.
+All currently used API keys are free and you just need to register with the [NVD](https://nvd.nist.gov/developers/request-an-api-key) or [VulnCheck](https://www.vulncheck.com/), for example.

 ### Dockerfile
 There's also a ``Dockerfile`` you can use: